Click here to submit a prayer request

 LECTIO DIVINA (WHEN IN DOUBT) PODCAST

 You are warmly invited to join Rev. Dr. Todd Spencer in meditating and praying with one of the weekly lectionary texts on his Lectio Divina (when in doubt) Podcast page (www.lectiodivinatodd.com).
-Rev. Dr. Spencer has produced this podcast weekly since February of 2009.
-Listeners have come from over 128 different countries across the globe.
-So, when you are listening, you are participating in a truly international contemplative community.
-Each podcast begins with a brief time of centering, with a quote, poem or prayer, around a contemplative theme and then a piece of quiet music.
+Dr. Spencer has produced this podcast weekly for over a decade.
+Listeners have come from over 150 different countries across the globe.
+Each podcast begins with a brief time of centering, with a reading around a contemplative theme and a piece of quiet music.
 After that, the listener is guided through a hearing of the text 3 different times, with some silence in between.
 A concluding encouragement for further meditation on what was given during the prayer time wraps up the session.
 Usually, the podcast lasts about 20-25 minutes, including the silence.
-Most listeners use the podcast for personal time of meditation and prayer, but many listeners also use it as a way to begin their time with a small group or staff gathering as well.
-If you are hungry for a special way to center your day or week with God’s touch, come, slow down and listen for God’s guidance through the Scripture!
+Most listeners use the podcast for personal time of meditation and prayer, but many also use it as a way to begin their time with a small group or staff gathering as well.
+If you are hungry for a special way to center your day or week with God’s prompting, come, slow down and meditate and pray with the Scripture!

 MOUNTAIN SABBATH RETREAT DAYS AT JOHN WESLEY RANCH